praekeltfoundation/travis-pyenv/README.md

 Set up [pyenv](https://github.com/yyuu/pyenv) to use in [Travis CI](https://travis-ci.org) builds.

+> NOTE: Because Travis' build environments now seem to set `$PYENV_ROOT` and we need our own location for the pyenv root, the value is now set using `$TRAVISPYENV_ROOT` rather.

 Setting up pyenv properly in a Travis CI build environment can be quite tricky.
 This repo contains a script ([`setup-pyenv.sh`](setup-pyenv.sh)) that makes this process much simpler.

 Use cases for this include: